statecharts/statecharts.github.io/_glossary/activity.md

 ## SCXML

 SCXML has no depiction on activities.
-Instead, use start and stop actions to control long running processes.
+Instead, use start and stop actions to control long running processes.  [`<invoke>`](https://www.w3.org/TR/scxml/#invoke) elements are similar to activities in that they allow the control of (and interaction with) a process external to the state machine.

 ## XState

-XState has native support for activities.
+XState has [native support for activities](https://xstate.js.org/docs/guides/activities.html).
 By declaring that an activity should be happening in a particular state, XState will translate this into actions to start and stop activities, and provide a set of booleans indicating which activities should be running.
 To specify activities, use the `activities` property:

 ```javascript
 {